Butterflies & Birds in France – Eastern Pyrenees

-This trip is developed in partnership with the Catalan Pyrenees regional park.
+This trip has been developed in partnership with the Catalan Pyrenees regional park and is the only trip to this part of the Pyrenees.

 - 8 days / 7 nights

-- Local butterfly expert + British butterfly guide
+- Local butterfly specialist + British butterfly guide

 Discount available for 7 or more participants booking together.